wildcraft958/VRSBench_dataloader/README.md

 - `num_workers` (Optional[int]): Number of parallel workers (default: `min(32, os.cpu_count())` for multiprocessing, `min(8, os.cpu_count() * 2)` for threading)
 - `use_multiprocessing` (bool): Use ProcessPoolExecutor for true parallelism (default: True).
 Set False to use ThreadPoolExecutor (I/O-bound only)
 - `output_parquet` (Optional[str]): Path to save parquet file (optional, 10-100x faster than JSON)
+- `task` (str): Task type ("classification", "detection", "captioning", "vqa", "grounding", "complete", "all", or None) If "all", "complete", or None, loads data for all tasks simultaneously

 **Returns:**
 - Same structure as `prepare_vrsbench_dataset()`